All beautiful countries share this problem – you can’t see Scotland for tourists blocking the best views and roads.

 Find unspoilt and less traveled paths with this series of articles on the Secrets of Scotland – the hidden parts of the country that are not on the normal bus tour itineraries.

-Seeing your home country through the eyes of a stranger, a foreigner is always interesting.
-I can recall being surprised at some of my husband’s observations over the years.
+Seeing your home country through the eyes of a stranger, as a foreigner, is always interesting.
+I recall being surprised at some of my husband’s observations over the years.
 He loved the typical British pub, with carpets.
 It had never occurred to me that carpets were strange in pubs – but considering all that must get spilled on them, it is amazing that there are still pubs with carpets.

 When we talk to foreigners about our homeland, we are often struck by their preconceptions of what the country is like.
 A guy once told me that ALL British women wore dreadful clothes, long pleated skirts and boring blouses.
 I can only presume that he spent most of his time in the WI (although I am told that even the WI have smartened up their image).